abulka/lcodemaps/README.md

 ![Python module as pseudo class](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/python-module.puml&fmt=svg)

-which looks like a class, even though there is not a Class in sight!
+which looks like a class, even though there is not a class in sight!

 Thus, Python programmers with modules (files) containing only variables and functions will be able to visualise their codebase.
 The online diagramming tool [GitUML](https://www.gituml.com) already supports reverse engineering Python modules into boxes in this way.

-> It is recommended that boxes have a "stereotype" indicating what kind of box it is.
-For example for a Python module we stamp it with an "M" which stands for module as well as spell out the word "MODULE" and the path to the file.
-For HTML files the icon stereotype should be "H" etc.

 This representational idea is also a boon for Javascript programmers who may have lots of variables and functions, and no classes.
-Together with the ability to visualise HTML files as boxes, web developers now have the ability to model.

-> This modelling idea applies to other functional programming languages.
-Ideally the data / behaviour separation in boxes should be followed.
+Together with the ability to visualise HTML files as boxes, web developers now have the ability to model aspects of their projects.
+Other languages that have files containing functions include Delphi/Object Pascal, Go, C and many others.
+Ideally the data / behaviour separation in boxes should always be followed.

 # Examples